babouliin/Back-modulejs/README.md

 Backend part of moduleJS.

+## Access the online project

+Open [https://back-modulejs.herokuapp.com/](https://back-modulejs.herokuapp.com/) to use the online version of our project.

+Note: this is the API part..

 ## Test the project

 First, you will need the .env file be able to use the project.\